spatts14/Xenium_5k_analysis_pipeline/README.md

 <!-- Your exemplar title.
 Make it sound catchy! -->
-# This is my exemplar title
+# Reproducible Spatial Transcriptomics Pipeline with RSE Best Practices

 <!-- A brief description of your exemplar, which may include an image -->
 This is a brief abstract of my exemplar, which includes a representative image.
 ![Scikit Camera Image](docs/assets/readme-img.png)

 <!-- Author information -->
-This exemplar was developed at Imperial College London by (YOUR NAME) in collaboration with (RSE MENTOR) from Research Software Engineering and (RCDS MENTOR) from Research Computing & Data Science at the Early Career Researcher Institute.
+This exemplar was developed at Imperial College London by Sara Patti in collaboration with Adrian D'Alessandro from Research Software Engineering and Jesus Urtasun from Research Computing & Data Science at the Early Career Researcher Institute.